Deltares/dfm_tools/README.rst

 	- test by importing shapely.geometry: ``python -c "import shapely.geometry"`` (if you get an error, look at the known bugs section in this readme.
 You will need this when slicing data)

 - Use it in your scripts:
-	- launch Spyder: open anaconda navigator, select your venv, launch Spyder from here
+	- launch Spyder: open anaconda navigator, select dfm_tools_env from the drop down menu, launch Spyder from here
 	- Note: if you don't want to start Spyder via anaconda navigator, see developer information for an alternative method to link Spyder to your venv
 	- Note: if you get an error related to ``spyder-kernels``, check the known bugs section
 	- from dfm_tools.get_nc import get_netdata, get_ncmodeldata, plot_netmapdata